damianszczepanik/silencio/README.md

 ## Create custom processor or converter

 Both processors and converters can be extended.
 They are like plugins: you can add your own implementation as long as you keep the contract.
-There are several [built-in](src/main/java/pl/szczepanik/silencio/converters) that can be easily accessed via [builder](src/main/java/pl/szczepanik/silencio/core/ConverterBuilder.java).
+There are several [built-in](src/main/java/pl/szczepanik/silencio/converters) converters that can be easily accessed via [builder](src/main/java/pl/szczepanik/silencio/core/ConverterBuilder.java).
 Nevertheless if you need to create your own then what you need is to implement [``convert()`` method](src/main/java/pl/szczepanik/silencio/api/Converter.java) and provide the algorithm you expect.
 Sometimes it can be very [simple](src/main/java/pl/szczepanik/silencio/converters/BlankConverter.java).

 Once you developed your new processor you should test it by providing several unit tests and by passing it to [processor tester](src/main/java/pl/szczepanik/silencio/diagnostics/ProcessorSmokeChecker.java) that makes basic tests using [edge cases](https://en.wikipedia.org/wiki/Edge_case).